pcsmomo/stk-cellr/README.md

 #### Work

-1. Set up node, express and heroku and test
+1. Set up the backend part such as node, express and heroku and test
+2. Set up the front end part and build with webpack